Iowa vs. Oklahoma College Basketball Predictions & Picks - November 23

 Iowa Performance Insights

-- At 33.7 rebounds per game and 32.1 rebounds conceded, the Hawkeyes were 65th and 247th in college basketball, respectively, last season.
+- With 33.7 rebounds per game and 32.1 rebounds allowed, the Hawkeyes were 65th and 247th in college basketball, respectively, last year.

+- The Hawkeyes made 8 3-pointers per game and shot 34% from beyond the arc last season, ranking 104th and 183rd, respectively, in college basketball.

-- At 8.0 made 3-pointers per game and shooting 34.0% from downtown last season, the Hawkeyes were 104th and 183rd in the country, respectively, in those categories.
+- Giving up 7.1 3-pointers per game and conceding 36.6% from downtown last year, Iowa was 165th and 331st in college basketball, respectively, in those categories.

 Oklahoma Performance Insights

-- The Sooners, who ranked 249th in college basketball with 12.5 turnovers per game, forced 9.9 turnovers per contest, which was 24th-worst in the country.
+- Last season Oklahoma ranked 179th in college basketball in assists, dishing out 13 per game.

-- With 7.0 threes per game, the Sooners were 219th in the nation.
-They owned a 35.1% shooting percentage from downtown, which ranked 122nd in college basketball.
+- The Sooners ranked 219th in the nation with 7 treys per game last year.
+Meanwhile, they ranked 122nd with a 35.1% shooting percentage from downtown.

-- Oklahoma was top-25 last year in three-pointers allowed, 13th-best in college basketball with 5.5 threes ceded per game.
-Meanwhile, it ranked 46th with a 31.2% shooting percentage allowed from beyond the arc.
+- Oklahoma ranked top-25 last year in three-pointers allowed, 13th-best in college basketball with 5.5 treys allowed per game.
+Meanwhile, it ranked 46th with a 31.2% shooting percentage allowed from three-point land.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.